-- (47) This Regulation respects the fundamental rights and observes the principles recognised in particular by the Charter including human dignity, the right to the integrity of the person, the prohibition of inhuman or degrading treatment, the right to equality before the law and non-discrimination, the rights of children, the rights of the elderly, respect for private and family life, the right to the protection of personal data, the right of free movement and the right to an effective remedy.
-Member States should comply with the Charter when implementing this Regulation. - (48) The European Data Protection Supervisor and the Fundamental Rights Agency issued opinions on 10 August 20181 and on 5 September 20182 respectively,
+- (48) In accordance with Article 3 of the Protocol No 21 on the position of the United Kingdom and Ireland in respect of the area of freedom, security and justice, annexed to the TEU and the TFEU, Ireland has notified, by letter of 18 October 2024, its wish to take part in the adoption and application of this Regulation. - (49) This Regulation respects the fundamental rights and observes the principles recognised in particular by the Charter including human dignity, the right to the integrity of the person, the prohibition of inhuman or degrading treatment, the right to equality before the law and non-discrimination, the rights of children, the rights of the elderly, respect for private and family life, the right to the protection of personal data, the right of free movement and the right to an effective remedy.
+Member States should comply with the Charter when implementing this Regulation. - (50) The European Data Protection Supervisor was consulted in accordance with Article 42(1) of Regulation (EU) 2018/1725 of the European Parliament and of the Council10 and delivered an opinion on 13 September 2024,

-HAVE ADOPTED THIS REGULATION:
+HAS ADOPTED THIS REGULATION: